 Growth marketing for more mature businesses

 Although here you encounter more established processes and red tape, you also get more budget, and likely less pressure to make radical changes.
-This means as a growth marketer you can afford to buy more tools that better enable you to utilize ever better data.
-You need tools to aid in optimization of that data and you need information to feed your experiments.
+This means as a growth marketer, you can afford to buy more tools that better enable you to utilize ever better data.
+You need tools to aid in the optimization of that data, and you need the information to feed your experiments.

 You also need the influence to act on your results.
 The continual need to adjust the entire funnel stays with you no matter how big the business becomes.

 Source: What is Growth Marketing and Why is it so Popular? . https://www.growthmarketingpro.com/what-is-growth-marketing/